asyncapi/website/pages/blog/api-first-with-asyncapi.md

 - **Event:** A message describing a change that has already happened.
 - **Command:** A message describing an operation that has to be carried out.

-Also, while there can be only one provider that produces a given event, but commands can be issued for one or many client producers.
+Also, while there can be only one provider that produces a given event, commands can be issued for one or many client producers.

 ## Understanding AsyncAPI Definition